Unity-Technologies/Unity-Simulation-Smart-Camera-Outdoor/README.md

 - Car physics uses a single raycast to account for cars in the front.
 It does not account for cars in the blind spot.

 #### Known Issues
-Depth grab currently does not work as expected with explicit render texture provided to the camera's target texture.
-The work around for this is, provide a RenderTexture to Car's _RegularCam and set targetTexture of _DepthCam to None while running with the Car dashboard camera view.
+Depth Grab bundled with this project has issues and will be fixed in the next update.

 ## FAQs

 **1. Execute menu option doesn't work for me**

      This might typically happen if you are not logged in or linked your project.
 You can do this by opening the Service window (Cmd + 0 or Ctrl + 0) and clicking on SignIn and link your project.

 **2. I am logged in and my project is linked, I am still not able to run on USim**